fleaflet/flutter_map/docs/main-concepts/the-basics.md

 You should place this widget inside the build method of a stateful widget.
 However, avoid rebuilding this widget unnecessarily, and wherever possible use a [`MapController`](controller) instead of changing state directly; this won't be possible for changing layer properties however.

-It takes three main properties: options, children, and a map controller which you can use to control the map from behind the scenes.
+It takes three main properties: options, children/layers, and a map controller which you can use to control the map from behind the scenes.
 These will be described in the following sections.